JuliaIntervals/ValidatedNumerics.jl/README.md

     julia> Pkg.add("ValidatedNumerics")

+## Meta-package

+Since version 0.9, `ValidatedNumerics.jl` is a meta-package that reexports the following packages from the [`JuliaIntervals` organization](https://github.com/JuliaIntervals) on GitHub:
+- [`IntervalArithmetic.jl`](https://github.com/JuliaIntervals/IntervalArithmetic.jl) -- fundamental arithmetic and elementary operations on intervals

+- [`IntervalRootFinding.jl`](https://github.com/JuliaIntervals/IntervalRootFinding.jl) -- find roots of functions in a guaranteed way

+- [`IntervalConstraintProgramming.jl`](https://github.com/JuliaIntervals/IntervalConstraintProgramming.jl) -- characterization of feasible sets of inequalities

 ## Interval arithmetic
 All calculations are carried out using **interval arithmetic**: all quantities are treated as intervals, which are propagated throughout a calculation.
 The final result is an interval that is *guaranteed* to contain the correct result, starting from the given initial data.

-The aim of the package is correctness over speed, although performance considerations are also taken into account
+The aim of the package is correctness, together with performance.

 ## Documentation
 Documentation is available [**here**](http://dpsanders.github.io/ValidatedNumerics.jl/).